One of the most common emails I get is “Can you do a tutorial on how to make a layer cake?”

 To decorate a cake, I start by putting a smooth layer of frosting on.
 This is done the same way as the crumb coat.
 Place a dollop on top of the cake and pull it down over the sides using an offset spatula.

 To smooth out sides, make sure cake is covered in an even layer of frosting, then place spatula flat against side of cake.
 Slowly turning cake, smooth out layer of frosting until you have polished, even coat.

 This step takes practice, so don’t be too hard on yourself if it doesn’t look perfect.
 Just keep at it until you are comfortable with how your cake looks!

 I have also placed my cake stand directly on a rotating stand, and this helps me when smoothing out the edges.

-In my new book, surprise-inside cakes I share many more details on this method.
+In my new book, Surprise-Inside Cakes I share many MANY more details on this method.
 I also share techniques on what to do if your cake domes, if it sinks in the middle, and how to do easy (no-fuss!) frosting decorating techniques.
 Not to mention over 40 cakes with surprises inside!